dotnet/maui-samples/8.0/PlatformIntegration/NativeEmbeddingDemo/README.md

 You must disable hot reload in Visual Studio to run this sample, or run the sample without debugging.

+This sample contains multiple projects:

+- NativeEmbeddingDemo - the .NET MAUI UIs for your native app.
+- NativeEmbeddingDemo.Droid - the native app project for Android.
+- NativeEmbeddingDemo.iOS - the native app project for iOS.
+- NativeEmbeddingDemo.Library - helper code for native embedding scenarios.
+- NativeEmbeddingDemo.MacCatalyst - the native app project for Mac Catalyst.
+- NativeEmbeddingDemo.WinUI -the native app project for WinUI.
+- TestHarnessApp - a test app that can be used to test .NET MAUI UI without having to launch the native apps.
+This enables you to iterate faster on your .NET MAUI UI by using XAML hot reload.

 For more information about the sample see [Native embedding](https://learn.microsoft.com/dotnet/maui/platform-integration/native-embedding).